BSN Completion Program for the Registered Nurse

 Criminal Background Check Policy

-The Department of Nursing and MSU policy requires students to submit a criminal background check along with RN to BSN application.
+The Department of Nursing and MSU policy requires students to submit a criminal background check along with BSN Completion Program application.
 Additionally, some states or agencies require drug testing and/or fingerprints on students before they participate in clinical experiences.
-If the result of the check renders the student ineligible to complete the clinical nursing course, the student may be subject to dismissal from the RN to BSN online program.
+If the result of the background check renders the student ineligible to complete the clinical nursing course, the student may be subject to dismissal from the BSN Completion Program.
 Students are responsible for any associated costs.

 The MSU Registrar's Office evaluates and records transfer credits from regionally accredited degree granting institutions and they are generally honored by the University.
 Registered nurses who are associate degree or diploma school graduates should contact the Department of Nursing Advanced Standing Director for guidance.
 Course syllabi may be required for evaluation of transfer credit.